 In the event of an emergency, quick thinking is imperative for survival.
-During a crisis situation, an individual must think on their feet to determine the best course of action.
+During a crisis, an individual must think on their feet to determine the best course of action.
 These choices may include:

-- get off campus,
+- Get off campus

-- hide,
+- Hide

-- implement Lockdown/Barricade, or
+- Go into Lockdown/Barricade

-- fight an assailant in the most extreme situation.
+- Protect/defend against an assailant in the most extreme circumstances